Buildings and architecture of Bath: Victorian

-In the early 19th century the romantic Gothic Revival style appeared as a backlash to the symmetry of Palladianism, which brought certain changes to the city's appearance.
-Many of the new churches, for example, were built in the Gothic style as were a number of new villas.
-Most of the new civic and retail buildings however continued to be designed in the classical mode but along much more ornamented and elaborate lines than their 18th century predecessors.
-However virtually all the new buildings were constructed using the local bath stone so the city continued to have a cohesive look.
-By the middle of the 19th century, as a result of new technology, construction was able to develop incorporating steel as a building component.

 In 1810 the Kennet and Avon Canal opened linking the River Avon at Bath to Reading.
 Bath Locks mark the divergence of the River Avon and the canal, 656 yd south of Pulteney Bridge.
 Alongside the bottom lock are a side pound and a pumping station that pumps water up the locks to replace that used each time the lock is opened.

 The next stage of Bath Deep Lock is numbered 8/9 as two locks were combined when the canal was restored in 1976.
 The new chamber has a depth of 19 ft 5 in, making it Britain's deepest canal lock.
 Just above the 'deep lock' is an area of water enabling the lock to refill and above this is Wash House Lock, followed by Abbey View Lock, by which there is another pumping station and, in quick succession, Pultney Lock and Bath Top Lock.